 - Assisting with the international aspect.
 Since the surrogate is often located in a different country than the future parents, the agency you choose should have an understanding of how business is conducted in that culture as well as local staff who can ensure that everything goes smoothly.
 The future parents traditionally travel to be present for the birth, and the agency should be able to assist with accommodation and other details of their stay.

 Anavara has a proven track record of providing the excellence of care that you deserve without the price tag you might expect.

 Types of Surrogacy

-The surrogate volunteers to donate her egg and carries the baby until birth, the surrogate will be the biological mother.
-This usually takes place when the intended mother is not able to conceive naturally due to various issues such as older age, history of miscarriage, incapable of reproducing, absence of uterus or the uterine wall or cervix deformity.
+- Traditional Surrogacy: The surrogate volunteers to donate her egg and carries the baby until birth, making the surrogate the child’s biological mother.
+This usually takes place when the intended mother is not able to conceive naturally due to factors such as older age, history of miscarriages, the absence of a uterus, or issues with their uterine wall or cervix.

-An arrangement in which a surrogate is paid for carrying foetus of the intended couple in her womb.
+- Commercial Surrogacy: An arrangement in which a surrogate is paid for carrying the fetus of the intended couple in her womb.
 Medical expenses and other expenses of the surrogate are sponsored by the intended parents.
 A contract or a mutual agreement is signed by the surrogate and the intended parents to avoid disputes over reimbursements of medical expenses and promised compensation.

 - Altruistic Surrogacy: Many countries have switched to an Altruistic surrogacy arrangement in the past few years, as opposed to a Commercial one.
 In this arrangement the surrogate volunteers to assist the future parents in having their child.
 The laws in these countries allow the surrogate to receive payment solely in the form of reimbursement for their medical bill.

 Anavara provides you with simple steps that will make your journey towards getting a surrogate and becoming a parent stress-free and infinitely rewarding.
 Here is our step-to-step guide: